-He then became a Pro Bowl linebacker, defensive captain and Super Bowl champion (1987) during a 14-year career with the New York Giants – a career that catapulted him to the Pro Football Hall of Fame in 2006.
+He then became a Pro Bowl linebacker, defensive captain and Super Bowl champion (1987) during a 13-year career with the New York Giants – a career that catapulted him to the Pro Football Hall of Fame in 2006.
 He was inducted into the College Football Hall of Fame in 2002.

-The Aiken native and All-American (1971-73) at S.C.
-State was the NFL defensive rookie of the year in 1974 and played defensive end and tackle for the Denver Broncos through 1986.
-He held the team sack record when he retired.
+He played his entire NFL career with the Broncos from 1973-1985 and held the team sack record when he retired.
 He earned Pro Bowl and All-Pro recognition during his 14-year career, and worked tirelessly for charities.

 The unheralded Clemson end (1975-78) averaged 17.3 yards per catch during his college career and developed into a fine NFL receiver at San Francisco, where he will forever be known for “The Catch” from 49ers quarterback Joe Montana vs. Dallas in the NFC Championship Game.

 He earned the nickname “the Gaffney Ghost” while starring as an elusive ball carrier at Gaffney High and USC (1931-33).
 The 1933 All-Southern Conference selection led the Gamecocks to three consecutive victories over Clemson.
 He was a member of the last USC team to play home games at Melton Field.